Moral / Ethical Development

-Ethical use of power begins in empathy and altruistic pleasure.
+A tree is shown with many exposed, above-ground roots.Ethical use of power begins in empathy and altruistic pleasure.
 We are born with a basic moral compass, based in empathy and the natural desire to take action on behalf of others.
 This is most obvious in the outpouring of care for a family member or a situation in which one is directly involved.
 Simple moral decisions activate a straightforward brain response.
-The Snyders have spent a lifetime studying young children as persons.
-They have consistently found that children have an inborn pre-disposition for justice and caring.
-“Unless they have been dehumanized by adults….children reveal the capacity to be empathically attuned to each other, to co-create a ‘justice culture,’ to support fairness, safety and the restoration of relationship, and to be naturally interested in what works for the well-being of all.”
+Maryhelen Snyder has spent a lifetime studying young children as persons.
+She has consistently found that children have an inborn predisposition for justice and caring.
+“Unless they have been dehumanized by adults …children reveal the capacity to be empathically attuned to each other, to co-create a ‘justice culture,’ to support fairness, safety and the restoration of relationship, and to be naturally interested in what works for the well-being of all.”
 This is what we would expect from our brain wiring.
-Of course, when this brain wiring in the frontal lobes is damaged or inoperative, people suffer from a complete lack of empathy and conscience, clinically labeled psychopathy.
-While not all who meet the definition of psychopath are violent, they live with a lack of the normal empathy and conscience that guides behavior.
-When in leadership positions, and they are there, these people are particularly difficult if not impossible to deal with.

 Other situations are more complex and activate competing brain center activity, like abortion, euthanasia, population control, use of global resources.
-Here’s where the life long process of moral and ethical development begins.
+Here’s where the life-long process of moral and ethical development begins.

 There are many moral development theories.
 I’ll mention several here.
 Lawrence Kohlberg, who delineated the classic theory of stages and levels, identifies developmental perceptions of rules and of what “right” is.
 Oversimplifying his system, rules are to be obeyed to avoid punishment; then rules are to be followed in order not to cause harm; and then rules are seen as beneficial and can be changed if they are unfair.
 “Right” is first seen as satisfying one’s own needs; then as doing one’s duty and respecting authority; and then right is an integrated and organic expression of concern for all in a given situation.
-Knowledge of these developmental and perceptual differences has potential value in fine-tuning your skills in dealing with clients, colleagues and superiors who may be guided by different perceptions, especially in talking about ethical codes and the concept of right use of power.
+Knowledge of these developmental and perceptual differences has potential value in fine-tuning your skills in dealing with people you see in therapy, colleagues, and superiors who may be guided by different perceptions, especially in talking about ethical codes and the concept of right use of power.

 Carol Gilligan, another theorist, using Kohlberg’s model, found that in their moral development, men tend to operate from an ethic of justice while women operate from an ethic of care.
 While Kohlberg puts focus on justice as a higher stage than a focus on care, Gilligan considers these a same level difference between boys and girls.
 Gilligan says, “An ethic of justice proceeds from the premise of equality—that all should be treated the same,” while “an ethic of care rests on the premise of non-violence—that no one should be harmed.”
 The flavor of this difference seems to be reflected in the difference in perspective between relationship prudence (as seen in mediation and restorative justice programs) and jurisprudence (as seen in most grievance processes and in legal actions.)
 The right use of power model advocated here is a meld of the two concerns—for justice, and for care—power with heart.

 Ken Wilber speaks of evolution as proceeding by including and yet transcending what went before.
 Both he and Gilligan would agree that moral and ethical development proceeds in this fashion.
 Moral development is seen as a hierarchical in that “each stage has a higher capacity for care and compassion.”
-Stage 1 is labeled egocentric—morality is centered on “me”.
-Including and transcending, by Stage 2 called ethnocentric, a person’s identity now extends to members of their group, i.e. community, family, religious affiliation, school.
-At Stage 3 world centric another inclusion and expansion has taken place and care and compassion is felt and expressed toward all of humanity.
-Gilligan follows development further in describing the highest stage of moral development, which she calls integrated, as a 4th stage in which the voices of the masculine and feminine, the voices for justice and the voices for compassion, become integrated.
-It is clear that at the egocentric stage, moral decisions are relatively simple and black and white.
-Parents and teachers know that children feel empathy and can act on behalf of others.
-However, as we expand into the ethnocentric, world centric and integrated stages, ethical sensitivity, awareness, and decision-making becomes more and more complex and challenging.
-These higher levels of development are what I consider the soul work of using power with heart.
+Stage one is labeled egocentric—morality is centered on “me.”
+Including and transcending, by Stage two, called ethnocentric, a person’s identity now extends to members of their group, i.e. community, family, religious affiliation, school.
+At Stage three, world centric, another inclusion and expansion has taken place and care and compassion is felt and expressed toward all of humanity.
+Gilligan follows development further in describing the highest stage of moral development, which she calls integrated, as a fourth stage in which the voices of the masculine and feminine, the voices for justice, and the voices for compassion, become integrated.

 4 Quadrants